LowLevelMahn/misc_link_tests/README.md

 # misc_link_tests
-16bit linking tests as preparation for a reversing project
+16bit linking tests as preparation for a big reversing project

 defined segments in obj files (veryfied with dmpobj output)